The Best 25 Coffee Grinders of 2022

 Hopper Capacity: 120g

-Burrs: Stainless grinding wheels, not a regular burr set.
+Burrs: Stainless grinding wheels, not a representative burr set.

 Grind Settings: 17